nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 }
 ```

-It registers two keys: one if kept offline as backup, and the other is available in the software of the SaaS provider.
+It registers two keys: one is kept offline as backup, and the other is available in the software of the SaaS provider.

 The SaaS provider registers a care organization as: